Dolly Castro Flaunts Fantastic Figure In Revealing Activewear While Posing With Her Dog

 The photo showed the social media sensation standing next to a white couch in what appears to be a living room.
 She leaned against a table that had two containers of 1st Phorm supplement powder placed on top of it.
 Dolly held onto both her dog and a glass full of brown liquid that was presumably the powder mixed with water.
 She looked directly at the photographer, flashing her beautiful smile.

-The 35-year-old wore a pink high neck sports bra and mauve bike shorts from her own fitness and apparel company, Bars & Branches.
+The 35-year-old wore a dusky pink high-neck sports bra and mauve bike shorts from her own fitness and apparel company, Bars & Branches.
 The revealing activewear put her incredible curves and toned midsection on full display.
 Dolly kept the sporty look relatively simple and only accessorized with a pair of statement earrings.

 For the photo, the mother-of-one styled her sleek straight hair in a deep middle part and opted to wear a full face of makeup.
 She appeared to have applied highlighter to her cheekbones and the bridge of her nose, making her skin look absolutely radiant.
 Her makeup also seemed to have featured filled-in eyebrows, lavender eyeshadow, a few coats of mascara, and peach-colored lip gloss.
 In addition, her nails were perfectly manicured and painted a bright pink.